devtut/generate/docs/csharp/unsafe-code-in-net.md

 ---
-metaTitle: "Unsafe Code in .NET"
+metaTitle: "C# | Unsafe Code in .NET"
 description: "Using unsafe with arrays, Using unsafe with strings, Unsafe Array Index"
 ---